credo92/Data-Analyst-Summer-18/README.md

    The mean is too large because it is greatly influenced by outliers ( shop id 42 order amount = 11,990,176.0 and shop id 78 order amount = 2,263,800 ) that have huge order amounts.

-   Hence choosing mean as a metric to calculate AOV is misleading.
+   Hence choosing mean as a metric to represent AOV is misleading.

 2. What may be a better way to evaluate this data?